Updated May 15, 2021. Medical review by Albert J. Hart, MD

 - Point out that current research models are suggesting that low cholesterol levels are associated with Alzheimer's Disease.

-If you get the answer that this contradictory cholesterol information is bunk, maybe you need a new physician.
+If you get the answer that this contradictory cholesterol information is bunk and the doctor is unwilling to learn more, maybe you need a new physician.

 All of my books are available in electronic PDF, and now in paperback on Amazon!